-Torrey K. Young is a health care lawyer with Foley & Lardner LLP.
-She focuses on health care regulatory compliance and transactional matters for hospitals, academic medical centers, laboratories, home health agencies, hospice companies, and many other health care providers.
+Torrey K. Young is a health care lawyer with Foley & Lardner LLP and member of the firm’s Health Care Industry Team and the Government Enforcement Defense & Investigation Practice.
+She provides health care regulatory compliance advice, investigation defense counseling, and strategic planning for financial arrangements for many types of providers, including hospitals and health systems, academic medical centers, laboratories, home health agencies, hospices, urgent care providers, telehealth companies, and DMEPOS suppliers.

 - Responded to American with Disabilities Act Title III (public accommodations) complaint for health system

 - Revised health system bylaws in preparation for merger

 - Responded to Office of Civil Rights HIPAA investigation for hospital

 - Reviewed national health system's managed care contracts and advised national health system on language negotiations

 - Responded to government investigation regarding oxygen contents billing for national durable medical equipment company

 - Drafted policy position statement letters and comments to proposed rules on behalf of medical device company

 - Performed risk assessment and provided legal counsel regarding inpatient psychiatric hospital billing overpayments

 - Drafted professional service arrangements and employment agreements for health system